Trial End Value Summary in Wispr Flow

 What it is

 The Trial End Value Summary is a modal and notification that appears near the end of your free trial.
-It shows a snapshot of how much you've used Wispr Flow and presents two options for continuing: upgrade to a paid plan, or keep using Flow with a weekly word limit.
+It shows a snapshot of your Wispr Flow usage and presents two options: upgrade to a paid plan, or keep using Flow with a weekly word limit.
+The messaging is personalized based on your usage and whether you're on a personal or team account.

-When it appears
+When to use it

 How it works in Flow